-Dee qualified as a psychotherapist in early 2020 having completed a Diploma in Counselling and Psychotherapy.
-She is presently in the final stages of her BA (Hons) Degree in Counselling and Psychotherapy with the Institute of Integrative Counselling & Psychotherapy (IICP).
+Dee holds a BA (Hons) Degree in Counselling and Psychotherapy awarded by the Institute of Counselling and Psychotherapy (IICP).
 In addition, Dee is a registered midwife having completed a BSc in Midwifery in Trinity College Dublin in 2012.
-She has a certificate in trauma work and volunteered with the Dublin Rape Crisis Centre before graduating in 2019.
+She has a certificate in trauma work and volunteered with the Dublin Rape Crisis Centre for a number of years before graduating in 2019.
 She is a pre-accredited member of the Irish Association of Counselling and Psychotherapy (IACP) and adheres to their professional code of ethics.

 “I use an integrative approach drawing on many theoretical approaches in order to fully support my clients.
 These include humanistic psychotherapy which emphasises the importance of being your true self in order to lead the most fulfilling life; existential therapy which focuses on concepts which are universally applicable to human experience including death, freedom, responsibility and the meaning of life and Gestalt therapy a client-centered approach to psychotherapy that helps clients focus on the present and understand what is really happening in their lives right now, rather than what they may perceive to be happening based on past experience.

 At all times, I practice from a pluralistic perspective.
 The basic principle of pluralistic therapy is that different people are helped by different processes and activities at different times and that the best way of deciding on how therapy should proceed is to engage the client in a process of shared decision-making.
 I enjoy meeting and working with people from all walks of life and working collaboratively in finding ways to improve their psychological wellbeing”.